cubvec/cubvec-spec-ko/_sources/index.rst.txt

 ..
-   Cubvec Spec Draft documentation master file, created by sphinx-quickstart on Wed Oct 30 21:07:31 2024.
+   Cubvec Spec Draft Documentation master file, created by sphinx-quickstart on Wed Oct 30 21:07:31 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 #################################
- Cubvec Spec Draft documentation
+ Cubvec Spec Draft Documentation
 #################################

 Add your content using ``reStructuredText`` syntax.
 See the